mmxw11/cybersecuritybase-project/README.md

 **Steps to reproduce**
 1. Open the app in your browser (localhost:8080 default).
 2. Sign in as Ted.
-3. Look at the URL bar.
-4. View your own profile, the url looks as follows http://HOST/user/ted
+3. View your own profile, and look at the url address which looks as follows http://localhost:8080/user/ted
 5. Change ted to jack.
 6. Now you can view their profile which you shouldn’t be able to.